Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Introduction

-The subsequent sections of this paper are structured as follows: In Section~\ref{sec:related} we discuss the related work.
+The subsequent sections of this paper are structured as follows: In Section~\ref{sec:related} we discuss related works.
 The problem formulations are detailed in Section~\ref{sec:problem-definition}, and Section~\ref{sec:complexity} is dedicated to the discussion of computational complexity results.
-In Section~\ref{sec:parameterized}, we present approximation algorithms for diversity-aware clustering, while in Section~\ref{sec:fairclustering} we present approximation algorithms for fair clustering.
-Finally, in Section~\ref{sec:conclustion} we offer our concluding remarks.
+In Section~\ref{sec:parameterized}, we present approximation algorithms for diversity-aware clustering.
+Finally, in Section~\ref{sec:conclustion} we present concluding remarks and directions for future work.